cloud-gov/product/StoryLifecycle.md

 ### Closed

-**Entrance**: Team members move stories/issues to the close swimlane once the work is complete (satisfy the acceptance criteria) OR stories/issues are no longer relevant or a priority.
+**Entrance**: Team members move stories/issues to the close swim lane once the work is complete (satisfy the acceptance criteria) OR stories/issues are no longer relevant or a priority.

+## Document information

+Last review/update: September 2020

+Additional related compliance controls: CM-4, CM-9, CM-11, SC-18